 Poetry has too many guises and effects to be described in a sentence or two or ten.
 But it often brings together disparate elements that explore meaning on the edges of awareness and apprehension.
 We don’t always know what’s in the “sausage,” but good poetry can provide glimpses of a world strange, wondrous, disturbing, and eerily familiar.

 Of course love has always been and always will be the poet’s major subject and inspiration.
 Nicoll-Johnson ended his reading with a poem every husband who ever loved will wish he had written, and every beloved wife will wish to receive:

-Notes from a thirty year first date for Teri
+Notes from a thirty year first date

 At dawn parrots in the trees